Chitwan, Koshi and Kathmandu

 Moving next to Chitwan, we stay at the Tigerland Safari Resort, a jungle safari lodge which is close to the Rapti River and National Park.
 Bedrooms here are large and comfortable and have private facilities.

 Koshi Camp, beside the remote Koshi Tappu Wildlife Refuge, is a permanent tented facility equipped with thatched, 'walk-in' safari-style tents, comfortable but simply furnished, each with twin beds and their own private facilities (with hot showers and western-style WCs) attached.
 There is electricity in all the tents for charging devices and lights.

 Both the lodge at Chitwan and Koshi Camp have their own separate dining room and bar.

-All main meals are included in the tour price (and with drinking water also provided), commencing with dinner following our arrival in Kathmandu on Day 2 and concluding with breakfast there on Day 14.
+All main meals are included in the tour price (and with drinking water also provided), commencing with dinner following our arrival in Kathmandu on Day 2 and concluding with breakfast/lunch there on Day 14.

 Breakfasts and dinners will usually be taken at our accommodation.
 On some days, we will return to our base for lunch, whilst on other occasions we will take a packed lunch or perhaps stop at a convenient restaurant.

 The walking is mostly easy.
 At Phulchowki, our aim will be to drive up and spend time walking downhill on the unpaved track, however, we may have to walk uphill if part of the track is unexpectedly closed to vehicles.
 Most of it is a gentle incline but a few sections are steeper.
 You might consider bringing a walking pole if it normally proves helpful to you on uneven ground.

 In the lowlands it will be warm to hot, and humid at times.
 Although most walks will be relatively short in duration, some participants may find it helpful to bring a lightweight collapsible stool.

 Comfortable, lightweight walking shoes or boots with stout soles and good grip recommended.